Corrosion Mechanisms

 Hydrogen Embrittlement

 Hydrogen embrittlement is the degradation of the strength and fracture toughness of a material due to the presence of excessive concentrations of hydrogen within the material.
-The presence of hydrogen in the metal can cause grain boundary decohesion and the development of intergranular cracks.

-Intergranular cracks in a material containing excessive amounts of hydrogen may not form until the material is loaded in tension in service.
-This can lead to a phenomenon known as delayed fracture.
 Once a material is loaded In tension in service, the hydrogen migrates and concentrates in high stress regions.
 When sufficient concentrations are reached, grain boundary decohesion occurs and intergranular cracks are formed.
 The tip of the crack becomes the new high stress region and the process repeated itself, allowing the crack to propagate and reducing the intact cross-sectional area.
 Over a relatively short period of time, which may be on the order of hours to weeks depending on the material, stress, and hydrogen concentration, the cracked area reaches a critical size.
 At that point, the remaining intact cross-sectional area can no longer carry the applied load and the part fails.

 The source of the hydrogen can be the manufacturing process as well as the service environment.
 Hydrogen can be introduced into the material during manufacturing by a number of processes.
 Possible sources of hydrogen include poorly controlled furnace atmospheres, improperly selected furnace atmospheres, acid cleaning, electroplating, and the welding process.
 In environmentally induced hydrogen embrittlement, the source of the hydrogen is a corrosion process, with the morphology of the failure very similar to stress corrosion.